Feedback and Complaints Policy

 Feedback – Suggestions and Compliments

 Suggestions and compliments are encouraged from consumers, families, clinicians and the community.
 All feedback will be acknowledged by SNHN within 2 business days of its receipt.
 Feedback will be dealt with as appropriate to its content, context and implications.
 Feedback will be used constructively as part of the SNHN commitment to continuous quality improvement.
-The Governance Manager will maintain a record of suggestions, compliments or comments, and provide a report to the Board, in accordance with the appropriate procedure developed.
+The Governance Manager will maintain a record of suggestions, compliments or comments, in accordance with the appropriate procedure developed.
 All suggestions will be provided to the appropriate Board committee for consideration and in accordance with relevant policies.

 Complaints

 Complaints from consumers, families, clinicians and the community provide unique information about the quality of the services from an external perspective.
 The management of a complaint provides the opportunity for complainants to have their issues resolved effectively, ensures that any identified risks are managed appropriately, and that action is taken to minimise or eliminate those risks.
-This will be done in accordance with the appropriate procedure developed.
-All complaints will be acknowledged by SNHN within 2 business days of its receipt.
+This will be done in accordance with the appropriate procedure developed which significantly will require that all complaints received are forwarded immediately to the relevant nominated Executive Team member who will allocate the complaint to an Employee to act as the case manager for that complaint going forward being the contact point with the complainant including acknowledging the complaint within 2 business days of its receipt.

 Feedback and complaints data in the SNHN may be used to:

-1. Improve the safety and quality of service provision.
+- Improve the safety and quality of service

-2. Support and maintain good relations with the community.
+- Support and maintain good relations with the

 5. How Feedback and Complaints can be made

-1. On-line: through the SNHN website feedback and complaints or contact us page.
+- On-line: through the SNHN website feedback and complaints or contact us

 6. Responsibilities